joshbrew/threadop/README.md

         return data * 2;
     };

-    // Run the function with the threadOp threadOp(workerFunction, {
+    // Run the function with the threadop threadop(workerFunction, {
         message: 5, // Sending a one-off message }).then(result => {
         console.log('Example 1: result', result); // Expected: 10